Ḷ (Indic): Devanagari Ḷ

-Devanagari Using Languages
+Devanagari-script languages

 The Devanagari script is used to write the Hindi language, Sanskrit and the majority of Indo-Aryan languages.
 In most of these languages, ऌ is pronounced as /hi/.
 Like all Indic scripts, Devanagari vowels come in two forms: an independent vowel form for syllables that begin with a vowel sound, and a vowel sign attached to base consonant to override the inherent /ə/ vowel.

-Bengali-Assamese Ḷ
+Bengali–Assamese Ḷ

-Bengali-Assamese independent Ḷ and Ḷ vowel sign.
+Bengali–Assamese independent Ḷ and Ḷ vowel sign.